-In Fall 2014, a group of agency leaders held the first roundtable on a Holistic Approach to Sustainable Northern Communities.
-The roundtable brought together federal, state, local, and nonprofit partners to develop a more collaborative approach to projects in rural Alaska.
+In Fall 2014, a group of rural development professionals and agency leaders held the first roundtable on a Holistic Approach to Sustainable Northern Communities.
+The roundtable brought together federal, state, and local partners to develop a more collaborative approach to projects in rural Alaska.
 While issues like energy, housing, transportation, sanitation, health, and economic development are typically addressed by separate agencies, they are all interconnected.
-The goal of the roundtable is to use a holistic approach in these efforts that is driven by the community and leverages the expertise and resources of agency partners.
+This project uses a holistic approach driven by the community and leverages the expertise and resources of agency partners.

 The Oscarville pilot project was featured in a story by the Alaska Dispatch here.